High School Programs

 Summer Bridge logoSUMMER BRIDGE

-The Summer Bridge program is an intensive three-week college preparatory program for recent high school graduates offering a combined focus on math and English skill-building, college success skills, and group bonding.
-June and July sessions will be offered in person at the Kentfield campus from Monday-Thursday, 9 am to 12:30 pm.
+The Summer Bridge program is an intensive three-week college preparatory program for recent high school graduates offering a combined focus on English skill-building, college success skills, career exploration and group bonding.
+A June session will be offered in person at the Kentfield campus from Monday-Thursday, 9am to 1pm.

-We will also be offering a six-week ESL option for students that want additional English language support over the Summer before they start at COM.
-Summer Bridge ESL will meet from Monday-Thursday, 9 am to 12:30 pm.
+We will also be offering a three-week ESL option for students that want additional English language support over the Summer before they start at COM.
+Summer Bridge ESL will meet from Monday-Thursday,11am-1pm with a recommended ESL Class from 9am-11am.

 During the program, students will: